gpvigano/M2MqttUnity/.github/ISSUE_TEMPLATE/issue-template.md

 ### Environment
 >Please specify:
-> * version of AsImpL (Github master commit hash or at least date/hour when you downloaded it)
+> * version of M2MqttUnity (Github master commit hash or at least date/hour when you downloaded it)
 > * version of Unity3D (e.g. Unity 5.4.4f1)

 ### Steps to reproduce